Cloudera Impala Frequently Asked Questions

 The mechanism by which work is divided for a join query.

 See Hardware Requirements for more details and recommendations about Impala hardware prerequisites.

 What processor type and speed does Cloudera recommend?

 Impala makes use of SSE4.2 instructions.
 This corresponds to Nehalem+ for Intel chips and Bulldozer+ for AMD chips.
-Impala runs perfectly fine on machines that are older but will not achieve the best performance.
+Impala runs perfectly fine on older machines with the SSE3 instruction set, but will not achieve the best performance.